lancehale/web-styles/Pages/tile.md

 ---
 layout: page
-title: Forms
+title: Tiles
-permalink: /forms/
+permalink: /tiles/
 ---

-This is the base landing page for forms..
+This is the base landing page for tiles..

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)